Stem Cell Therapy: An Innovative Approach For Neurodegenerative Diseases

 In the meantime, individuals living with neurodegenerative diseases may still benefit from supportive care methods, including lifestyle changes, occupational therapies, and medications, which can help them manage their symptoms while research into new treatments continues.

-Moving forward, medical professionals must work with patients to develop individualised treatment plans tailored to each person’s needs to maximise their while awaiting further breakthroughs in this field.
+Moving forward, medical professionals must work with patients to develop individualised treatment plans tailored to each person’s needs to maximise their quality of life while awaiting further breakthroughs in this field.

 Current Treatments for Neurodegenerative Diseases